 The second hypothetical scenario provided by the IRS is very similar to the first, except that the organization in the second scenario offers two-week-long virtual trade shows without any connected in-person events.
 According to the IRS, such activity will not qualify for the safe harbor.
 The IRS reasoned that the website in this example is “not itself a convention, annual meeting or trade show” within the meaning of the Code, due to the lack of an in-person, face-to-face component.

 Hybrid Trade Shows.
-As the COVID-19 pandemic starts to hopefully move behind us in 2021, it is likely that at least for 2021, and perhaps into 2022, associations will plan to hold many hybrid in-person and virtual conferences and trade shows.
+Due to the COVID-19 pandemic, it is likely that at least for 2021, and perhaps into 2022, nonprofits will plan to hold many hybrid in-person and virtual conferences and trade shows.
 The virtual trade show in the first example of the Revenue Ruling featured only “the same information that is available at the [in-person] show” and a function that allows purchases from “members and suppliers represented at the trade show.”
 But if an association offered a virtual show in connection with a live show and allowed companies that are not exhibiting at the live show to participate in the virtual show, would this cause the IRS to determine that the virtual show is no longer “ancillary” to the live show and thus not able to qualify as part of the safe harbor?
 It is simply unclear – as is the application of the 2004 Revenue Ruling to the modern-day virtual-only or hybrid trade show.

 No Safe Harbor Does Not Necessarily Mean UBIT.
 It should be noted that a failure to qualify for the safe harbor does not necessarily mean that the income generated from a virtual trade show will be subject to UBIT.
 While, in most instances, the IRS likely would take the position that the net income is generated by the sale of advertising-type services and thus subject to UBIT, there may be instances when an association is able to demonstrate that its activity is substantially related to its tax-exempt purposes even without the help of the safe harbor.
 Further, if the arrangements with otherwise-exhibiting companies are restructured accordingly, other Code exceptions from UBIT – such as exceptions for corporate sponsorship payments and royalties – may apply to some or all of the income in question.